isomerpages/moe-greenridgesec/index.md

       id: infopic
       image: /images/2025 DSA/WhatsApp_Image_2025_04_30_at_3_52_20_PM.jpg
       alt: Direct School Admission Poster
       description: Calling all P6 Students!
-We want YOU!
+We welcome you to pursue any of our talent areas.
 Apply for DSA now!
       button: Find out more
       url: https://www.greenridgesec.moe.edu.sg/admission/dsa/
   - infopic: